MatteoJoliveau/stories/content/unnamed/srd.md

 #### Point Buy

 When using the Point Buy method, all ability scores start at the default value of `0`.
 You then have 5 points to spend among them to increase their value.
-You can also subtract points from them, they are then added to your pool.
+You can also subtract points from them, which are then added back to your pool.

 For example, we could build a cunning, survivalist Ranger with the following set: